zthaiZ/CloudNotes/CDA.md

 * ASG are free.
 You pay for the underlying resources being launched
 * Having instances under an ASG means that if they get terminated for whatever reason, the ASG will restart them.
 Extra safety
 * ASG can terminate instances marked as unhealthy by an LB (and hence replace them)
+* For each Auto Scaling Group, there's a Cooldown Period after each scaling activity.
+In this period, the ASG doesn't launch or terminate EC2 instances.
+This gives time to metrics to stabilize.
+The default value for the Cooldown Period is 300 seconds (5 minutes).

 ------------------------------------------